suriyadeepan/suriyadeepan.github.io/_posts/2017-01-22-mle-linear-regression.markdown

 \hat{\theta_{ML}} = (X^TX)^{-1}X^TY
 $$

-Finally, we reach the goal of finding the best model for linear regression.
+Finally, we reach our goal of finding the best model for linear regression.
 This equation is commonly known as the normal equation.
 The same equation can be derived using the least squares method (perhaps in another post).

 Similarly, we can get the maximum likelihood of variance, $$\sigma^2$$, by differentiating log likelihood with respect to $$\sigma$$ and equating to zero.